iPhone Calendar Not Syncing With Outlook (iOS 26): 13 Fixes

 #13.
 Disable Low Data Mode

-Unlike the low power mode, the low data mode is helpful in some cases.
-As of now, if your device reaches the maximum limit can pause the syncing between Outlook and iPhone, and as I mentioned earlier, for instant syncing, your device should have unrestricted or stable internet.
-You must disable the Low Data Mode (Settings > Cellular > Cellular Data Option > Disable Low Data Mode) on the iPhone, if it’s enabled.
+Unlike the low power mode, the low data mode is sometimes helpful.
+As of now, if your device reaches the maximum limit, it can pause the syncing between Outlook and iPhone, and as I mentioned earlier, your device should have unrestricted or stable internet for instant syncing.
+You must disable the Low Data Mode (Settings > Cellular > Cellular Data Options> Disable Low Data Mode) on the iPhone if it’s enabled.

-There might be chances where you are using the dual SIM on the phone, as of now every device after iPhone 11 comes with a dual SIM feature.
-To turn off Do Not Disturb mode for any of the SIM, follow the given below steps.
+There might be chances that you are using a dual SIM on the phone.
+As of now, every device after iPhone 11 comes with a dual SIM feature.
+To turn off Do Not Disturb mode for any of the SIMs, follow the below steps.

 1. Go to Settings